 - Provide your employees with mechanical aids such as forklifts, trolleys, or skates to move large loads

-- Make sure there is sufficient lighting and a clear route for load transportation
+- Double check if there is sufficient lighting in the area and a clear route for the transportation of loads

 - Organize your storage and delivery processes to reduce carrying distance

 - Keep floors clear of obstacles to avoid blockage and accidents when transferring a load

 - Wear personal protective equipment (PPE) like gloves to protect against cuts and abrasions, safety boots to prevent injuring your feet, or hard hats to avoid head injuries.